'We Don't Want To Be The Bad Guy': Miami Police On Wearing A Face Mask Or Risk Paying A Fine or Jail Time

 David Hinds said receiving a ticket was “hilarious and disturbing.”

 “I didn’t think I needed to do this in public away from other people,” he said.
 “This is so ridiculous and I feel silly wearing a surgical mask outside.”
-Police also gave Hinds a mask for free.

-Neighborhood activist Andres Althabe said, “We have got to do something stop this dangerous virus.
-Something has to be done to save lives.”
+Neighborhood activist and condominium president Andres Althabe said, “We have got to do something stop this dangerous virus.
+Something has to be done to save lives.
+It is so important because something has to be done to end this.
+Every way has to be tried, the mask helps.
+We need to listen to the health care experts.
+The masks work.”

+Miami resident Gaby Gabriel was wearing a red mask that said “Shut your mouth” in Spanish.

+“I want to be alive man,” he said.
+“I want to be alive.”

 Per a citywide emergency order issued last month, facial coverings must be worn in public at all times and until further notice, with limited and specific exceptions as follows: